Gear you need (that we don't sell)

 cordless drill

-Cordless drill: This is a super handy tool for many purposes.
-If your Airstream has manual stabilizer jacks (in other words, not a Classic, Globetrotter, Interstate, Atlas and possibly others), a cordless drill with a 13/16" socket adapter makes setting up a snap!
+This is a handy tool for many purposes.
+If your Airstream trailer has manual (hand-crank) stabilizer jacks, a cordless drill with a 13/16" socket adapter makes setting up a snap.

-Some late model Airstreams have inverters built in, so you can use a 120-volt AC (household power) air compressor.
-Portable ones are inexpensive (less than $40), light, small, and come with convenient carry bags.
-Simply turn on the Airstream’s inverter and plug the air compressor into an inside power outlet.
+Most late model Airstreams have inverters built in, so you can use a 120-volt AC (household power) air compressor with an extension cord.
+Personally, I prefer 12 volt portable compressors.
+They're inexpensive (less than $40), light, small, and come with convenient carry bags.
+If you choose the 12 volt variety, make sure it has enough cord to reach the 12 volt "cigarette lighter" outlet on your truck or Airstream.

-Look for them at auto parts stores, hardware stores, and general merchandise stores.
+Look for air compressors at auto parts stores, hardware stores, general merchandise stores, or Amazon.

 bottle jack

-Bottle jack: If you've got a single axle trailer, you'll need a bottle jack to lift the trailer and replace a tire.
-The jack that comes with your truck isn’t designed to lift an Airstream
+If you've got a single axle trailer, you'll need a bottle jack to lift the trailer and replace a tire.
+The jack that comes with your truck isn’t designed to lift an Airstream.

-People sometimes ask why we don't include one with our Tire Changing Kit.
+People sometimes ask why we don't include one with the AIR GEAR Tire Changing Kit.
 It's because most Airstream trailers have two axles, and they don't need a jack.
 A bottle jack would add a lot of weight, bulk, and expense to the kit.
 If you need one, you can find them easily at auto parts stores, hardware stores, and online.
+Make sure yours can lift the weight of the trailer.

-Lithium batteries: If you're willing to pay a steep price, these batteries are revolutionary.
+If you're a frequent off-grid camper and you're willing to pay the price, these batteries are revolutionary.
+They can triple your power capacity in the same space as a lead-acid battery.
 (You can read all about the pros and cons of a lithium battery upgrade in this Guide.)

 Headlamps are easy to find everywhere, even places like Wal-Mart and Target.
 You can find better ones at outdoor gear stores like REI.
 While you're at it, get a battery organizer for your spare AA, AAA, and 9 volt batteries (try The Container Store for that).

-Power adapters: It's mandatory to have adapters so you can plug into 15-amp household outlets, and 30-amp or 50-amp plugs at campgrounds.
+It's mandatory to have adapters so you can plug into 15-amp household outlets, and 30-amp or 50-amp plugs at campgrounds.
 This gives you the ability to get power no matter what's available.
 You can find these inexpensively at Wal-Mart, hardware stores, and RV stores.
+While you're at it, consider an extension cord as well, for those times when you're parked in someone's driveway overnight.

 Stan Gilbert